Last Updated on September 24, 2022

 Wilderness Systems Pungo 125 (Best Sit-In Recreation Kayak)

-Industry friends of mine have been buzzing about a new/old kayak recently and I thought it will be nice to share with you all.
+Industry friends of mine have been buzzing about a new/old kayak recently and I thought it will be nice to share it with you all.
 The Pungo 125 is the reincarnation of the original Pungo 120 that we had more than 10 years ago.

 This boat was very popular then and disappeared after Perception changed its name to Prijon.
 Before I got into kayak fishing, I never had a chance to paddle one of these boats back then.